Measurement of Gas Exchange

 • Severely impaired diffusing capacity

-Low V/Q ratio is one of the more common reasons for hypoxemia and contributes to the hypoxemia occurring in COPD and asthma.
+Low V/Q ratio is one of the more common reasons for hypoxemia and contributes to the hypoxemia occurring in chronic obstructive pulmonary disease (COPD) and asthma.
 In normal lungs, regional perfusion closely matches regional ventilation because arteriolar vasoconstriction occurs in response to alveolar hypoxia.
 In disease states, dysregulation leads to perfusion of alveolar units that are receiving less than complete ventilation (V/Q mismatch).
 As a result, systemic venous blood passes through the pulmonary capillaries without achieving normal levels of PaO2.
 V/Q mismatch can also occur when there is increased blood flow even when ventilation is normal, as in liver disease.
 Supplemental oxygen can correct hypoxemia due to low V/Q ratio by increasing the PAO2, although the increased (A-a)DO2 persists.

 Right-to-left shunting is an extreme example of low V/Q ratio.
 With shunting, deoxygenated pulmonary arterial blood arrives at the left side of the heart without having passed through ventilated lung segments.
 Shunting may occur through lung parenchyma, through abnormal connections between the pulmonary arterial and venous circulations, or through intracardiac communications (eg, patent foramen ovale).
 Hypoxemia due to right-to-left shunting does not respond to supplemental oxygen.